tmarmstead/readme_generation/README.md

   ## Contribution:
-  Interested in contributing?
-Contribution is welcomed in the way of fixing errors, suggesting features, submitting pull requests and contacting tina.armstead@gmail.com with any questions or suggestions
+  Interested in Contributing?
+Contribution is welcomed in the following ways and more: contacting tina.armstead@gmail.com, fixing errors, suggesting features, submitting pull requests

   ## Test:
   Testing 1, 2, 3